Promptzy/Nexara/.github/WORKFLOW_AUTOMATION_SETUP.md

 - ☑️ Read and write permissions
 - ☑️ Allow GitHub Actions to create and approve pull requests

+> ⚠️ **Important**: These settings are REQUIRED for auto-approval to work for all contributors.

 ### 2. Branch Protection Rules (Optional but Recommended)
 Go to: **Settings** → **Branches** → **Add rule**